kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters

 - list of channels.
 The _ is a place holder, put an empty channels at that position
 - expression for setting the channel index to pick.
-If negative, it will be ignore.
+If negative, it is ignored.
 - fillwithempty, when using expression this will insert an empty channel whenever the index is negative.

 Example: